kylemocode/nostr-distributed-system-exercise/README.md

 ## Phase 5: Instrumentation and Preparations for Live Load Testing

-In this phase, I refactor the original codebase to OOP style for modulization & test ability.
+In this phase, I refactor the original codebase to OOP style for better modulization & test ability.

 I this phase, I integrate some tools for observability:

+- Opentelemetry
+- Zipkin (monitor `Spans`)
 - Prometheus (monitor `Metrics`)
-- Opentelemetry
-- Ziplin (monitor `Spans`)

 ### How to use

-To start Ziplin server locally, run
+To start Zipkin server locally, run

 ```
 docker run -d -p 9411:9411 openzipkin/zipkin